paolocrosetto/Central-tendency-bias-data/README.md

 The working paper version of the paper can be found here: <<*add preprint link when availble*>>

+## The data

+The *same* dataset is provided here in two versions.

+- as a Stata .dta file, `ctb_final.dta`.
+This file is the one used by both our scripts to generate the figures and tables, and contains variable labels in Stata format
+- as a .csv file, `ctb_final.csv`.
+This file contains the *same* data and is given here for interoperability with other statistical packages.

 ## Data description

 We conduct an experiment where 379 subjects engage in a first-price auction.
 Subjects are told the distribution of their random-draw opponent’s strategy: a uniform distribution on a range of possible integer bids.
 The subjects then place a bid in the auction.
 Subsequently, subjects are given an incentivized elicitation of their beliefs of the random-draw opponent’s strategy and their beliefs of winning the auction.
 The random-draw